yodrew/yodrew.github.io/_pages/protocol.md

 If discomfort feels like too much to be endured, here are things you can do about it:

 - examine your basic conditions like a hygienist:
+	- survival
 		- is the room secure?
+		- is the darkroom safe?
 		- do you feel safe with your supporter?
-	- is the darkroom safe?
+		- do you need a few words with your supporter?
+	- mechanical
 		- is it totally dark?
 		- is it quiet enough?
 Are any noises bothering you?
 		- do you have enough fresh air and warmth?
+		- is the food good?
+		- is your bed comfortable?
+		- is anything else not working?
+	- behavioral
 		- are you:
 			- drinking enough water?
-(4L water maximum)
+(2.5L water minimum, 4 maximum)
 			- exercising?
 (2 hours maximum)
 			- each of these can instantly ease discomfort
-	- is the food good?
-	- is your bed comfortable?
 		- do you need to pee, poop, or bathe?
-	- is anything else not working?
-	- do you need a few words with your supporter?
+	- procedural
 		- is something actually wrong, or is something just unfamiliar about your experience?
 If the latter, might the organism be working on something difficult but not harmful, and you can stay with the process until it finishes in some hours?
 	- is there something about the process you are struggling with, dislike, or don't understand?
 Your supporter can probably help you figure it out.
 - use sensation as a brake on the process
 	- talk or sing to yourself
 	- talk to your supporter
 	- red light: A red LED light is pure red light.
 It gives no signal to the circadian system to bring rest to an end and prepare you for action.
 If other techniques don't help you ease your discomfort, turn on the red light for a minute.
 Don't do this regularly.
 If you have a supporter, have him bring the light and take it away.
 	- if you still can't stand it, use natural light as a last resort.
-Slowly uncover the window or open the door as much and long as needed.
+Slightly uncover the window or crack open the door for 3-30 minutes.
 Start with eyes closed and turned away from the light.
 Open your eyes, but do not look into the light directly.
-If this is insufficient, step outside.
-When you feel calm again, go back into darkness again.
+If this is insufficient, let in more light.
+Next, step outside.
+When you feel calm again, re-enter darkness.
 - see more techniques in the phobia section below

 Waiting it out often works.
 Enduring.
 Hanging on.
 In some case, retreating can feel unbearably difficult.
 It is perfectly alright to not resume the retreat at this time.
 Darkness is natural, but reacquaintance with it and oneself in it can take time and must not be rushed.